Dolores O'Neill

 2. Becoming pregnant outside of marriage would have been a serious public relations disaster in that period of time. ↩︎

 3. O’Neill was another female vocalist who grew younger as she grew older.
-Obituaries stated that she was 92 when she died in 2006, making her birth year 1914.
+Public records show that she was born in 1914.
 A newspaper article in January 1940, however, gives her age as 22, indicating a birth year of 1917.
 An August 1943 article in Billboard gives her age as 25, which would make a birth year of 1918. ↩︎

 Sources